-Use herbs in cooking and when dining out.
-Eat that little sprig of parsley that comes as decoration on the plate.
+Use herbs in cooking.
+When dining out, eat that little sprig of parsley that comes as decoration on the plate.
 It’s full of vitamins, antioxidants and also freshens the breath!
 Add chives, basil, garlic, turmeric, oregano, and cilantro to salads, vegetable dishes, and fruit salads.
 Try fennel seeds, dill seeds, and poppy seeds on breads and in soups.
 Herbs not only add superb flavor to food, they also help protect and heal the body, mind, and spirit.

 As bedtime approaches, it’s time for relaxing.
 Don’t exercise before bed or you won’t be able to sleep!
 Drink relaxing herbal teas like chamomile, wild lettuce, catnip, and bee balm.
 Warm baths can also help calm the mind and relax the muscles.
-Use lavender, rose, ylang-ylang, hops, or jasmine essential oils in the bath for extra benefits.
+Use lavender essential oil, rose essential oil, ylang-ylang essential oil, hops, or jasmine essential oil in the bath for extra benefits.
 Herbal sachets are good to put under your pillow.
 For sweet dreams and a sound sleep try a combination of lavender, passion flower and lemon balm.